 6. Vertical Blinds

-Vertical blinds have a track that slide across when they are opened or closed and do not move up or down like horizontal ones.
+Vertical blinds have a track that slides across when they are opened or closed and do not move up or down like horizontal ones.
 They may have an opening on one side or a parting in the middle and are commonly used on large floor-to-ceiling windows, sliding doors, and patios.

 If you have windows that are quite wide but not very tall, vertical blinds might be a suitable option.
 These blinds can help ceilings appear higher than they actually are, and you can open them partially to get some light while ensuring privacy.